 'Brigg Fair' (1997, Trad Arr).
 Both these two played on the 1996/7 tours but do not appear on any known live recordings, released or otherwise.

 'Stuttering Lovers' (1999) A Gay Woods song, "A bit of nonsense" as she described it, first appeared in the 30th Anniversary tour but never made it to the next album.
-Poor quality bootleg recordings do exist.
+Bootleg recordings do exist.
 Peter was asked about why this song did not appear on Bedlam Born and he said that Gay just didn't bring it forward to rehearsals.

 'Through Moorfields' (2001, Trad Arr).
 Folk on The Pier, Cromer.
 Sung and arranged by Tim Harries.
 Never recorded as he left straight after.
 Great song!

 'Streets of Derry' (2001, Trad Arr).
 Folk on the Pier, Cromer.
 Sung by Taz Alexander with just keyboard accompaniment.

 Studio Tracks from Present CD. :

 When the 'classic' line up re-united they recorded the 'Present' album which had a couple of interesting tracks/variations worthy of note.